sm-da/my-awesome/README.md

 - [gkamradt/langchain-tutorials](https://github.com/gkamradt/langchain-tutorials) - Overview and tutorial of the LangChain Library
 - [guidance-ai/guidance](https://github.com/guidance-ai/guidance) - A guidance language for controlling large language models.
 - [h1st-ai/h1st](https://github.com/h1st-ai/h1st) - Power Tools for AI Engineers With Deadlines
 - [hemansnation/God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - A collection of scientific methods, processes, algorithms, and systems to build stories & models.
-This roadmap contains 16 Chapters, whether you are a fresher in the field or an experienced professional who wants to transition into Data Science & AI
+Whether you are a fresher in the field or an experienced professional who wants to transition into Data Science & AI
 - [joeyajames/Python](https://github.com/joeyajames/Python) - Python code for YouTube videos.
 - [jupyter/notebook](https://github.com/jupyter/notebook) - Jupyter Interactive Notebook
 - [kyegomez/EXA-1](https://github.com/kyegomez/EXA-1) - An EXA-Scale repository of Multi-Modality AI resources from papers and models, to foundational libraries!